gerhardsletten/tarifa/README.md

 npm run test-sign
 ```

-For signing tests you need to provide the following json files:
+For signing tests you need to provide the following json file:

 - `test/fixtures/private.ios.json`
-- `test/fixtures/private.wp8.json`

 Both providing needed signing informations.
 Examples can be found in the `test/fixtures/` folder.